Mitzi Nagarkatti: Education

 Mitzi Nagarkatti received her B.S. degree in physics, Chemistry and Biology from Bangalore University, Bangalore, India, and M.S. degree in Microbiology from Karnatak University, Hubli, India.
 Nagarkatti received her Ph.D. in Pathology from Jiwaji University while working as a Senior Scientist at the Defense Research Development Establishment, Gwalior, India.
 She next pursued post-doctoral studies at McMaster University, Hamilton, Ontario, Canada from 1981 to 1983.
 She then moved to seek a second post-doctoral fellowship with Dr. Alan Kaplan at the University of Kentucky.

 Career

 Nagarkatti started her independent career as an Assistant Professor in the Department of Biology, Virginia Tech, Blacksburg, VA in 1986.
 She was next recruited as an Associate Professor at the Virginia-Maryland College of Veterinary College at Virginia Tech.
 She was promoted to Professor in the Department of Biomedical Sciences and Pathobiology.
 In 2000, she was recruited to the Medical College of Virginia (MCV), Virginia Commonwealth University, as a professor in the Dept. of Microbiology and Immunology.
-Here, she also directed the Immune Mechanisms Program of the National Cancer Institute (NCI) designated Massey Cancer Center.
-Next, she was recruited to the University of South Carolina's School of Medicine as Chair of the Department of Pathology, Microbiology, and Immunology in 2005.
+Here, she directed the Immune Mechanisms Program of the National Cancer Institute (NCI) designated Massey Cancer Center.
+Nagarkatti was recruited to the University of South Carolina's School of Medicine as Chair of the Department of Pathology, Microbiology, and Immunology in 2005.
 In 2017, she was named SmartState Endowed Chair of the Center for Cancer Drug Discovery and Carolina Distinguished Professor.